Lower Genitourinary Trauma Workup

 Urethrography is performed with water-soluble contrast material and preferably under fluoroscopy.
 If fluoroscopy is unavailable, multiple plain films are obtained with 10-mL injections of contrast material into the distal urethra.

 Cystography is the most reliable and easily available modality.
-A water-soluble contrast material is used, and, initially, 250 mL are introduced through the Foley catheter.
+A water-soluble contrast material is used and, initially, 250 mL is introduced through the Foley catheter.

-If the patient reports no discomfort, another 150 mL are introduced, and the catheter is clamped.
+If the patient reports no discomfort, another 150 mL is introduced, and the catheter is clamped.

 Obtain and view anteroposterior and lateral radiographs of the lower abdominal area; obtain identical views after the patient empties his or her bladder.
 Latter views provide information about posterior extraperitoneal injuries that may not be detected when the bladder is full.